-E-Bikes are generally worth a lot more money than a regular bike and unfortunately this makes an E-bike even more attractive to steal.
-Add to that valuable components like the battery, tires and seat that are designed to be removed quickly.
+E-Bikes are generally worth a lot more money than a regular bike and unfortunately, this makes an E-bike even more attractive to steal.
+Add to that valuable component like the battery, tires, and seats that are designed to be removed quickly.
 Great for the owner to easily work on their E-bike but unfortunately also makes it easier for a thief to steal parts.

 Best E-Bike Locking Practice

 The best way to lock your E-bike is to start with a good bike rack, two kryptonite cables, and a good quality U-lock.
 First, thread the cable to lock your front tire and back tire and join them above the back tire with a U-lock.

 This will secure all the components of your bike.
 If you have a removable battery it is a good idea to take it with you.

 The video below is an excellent example from the guys down at Electricbikereview.com on the best way to lock up your E-bike.

 If you can.
 Try to avoid parking your E-bike in direct sunlight on a hot day.
 Batteries do not like hot temperatures and batteries overall life will be greatly reduced if overheated.

 Litelock is the best lock that I have ever had.
 It is strong and extremely lightweight.
 You can even wear it as a belt instead of mounting it on your bike.
 It also has added reflectors.
 LITELOCK offers an insurance policy if you buy a bike lock from them.
 Coverage world wide.
 The Litelock can also be purchased from Amazon.